Adapting your Local SEO Strategy for New Customer Search Habits

 Over 80% of people now search the web to find local information, that’s up 30% from just about 5 years ago.
-The concept of local search and the frequency by which customers use it to find and discover local businesses has exploded over the recent years, but customers are just begining to learn how effective it really is.
+The concept of local search and the frequency by which customers use it to find and discover local businesses has exploded over recent years, but customers are just beginning to learn how effective it really is.

-Google knows just how integral local search has become to helping us find the nearby businesses where we complete tasks, make purchases or try something new.
+Google knows just how integral local search has become to helping us find the nearby businesses where we complete tasks, make purchases, or try something new.
 It’s in Google’s best interest to ensure that we continue to use their search engine, and thus they have been hard at work making changes and updates to enhance the user experience and adapt to local search trends.

 As local search – specifically local mobile searches – gained traction with consumers, we began to see a steady increase in searches with location modifiers (zip codes, neighborhoods, and “near me” phrasing).
 This was a clear indication that customers were starting to utilize the web more frequently when attempting to locate a nearby business.
-Where simple, implicit searches like “food” and “clothing” failed to return the results they wanted, more explicit, location modified terms like “food near me” were able to return more actionable and useful results: local stores, businesses and service providers.
+Where simple, implicit searches like “food” and “clothing” failed to return the results they wanted, more explicit, location-modified terms like “food near me” was able to return more actionable and useful results: local stores, businesses and service providers.

-Recently however, Google has indicated that there has been a change, not only in the way consumers are searching, but in the way their search engines are understanding user intent:
+Google has indicated that there has been a change, not only in the way consumers are searching, but in the way their search engines are understanding user intent:

-It seems outlandish now, but not all that long ago, querying a search for something as simple as “gas station” would return all kinds of technically relevant results such as, news on the biggest oil companies or wikipedia pages describing what a “gas station” is, but nothing about where to find gas stations.
+It seems outlandish now, but not all that long ago, querying a search for something as simple as “gas station” would return all kinds of technically relevant results such as, news on the biggest oil companies or Wikipedia pages describing what a “gas station” is, but nothing about where to find gas stations.

 Unfortunately, for the majority of searchers looking to find a local business, this meant that you had to string together an overly specific search that left no question you needed a business only a few miles away.
 Something along the lines of “Gas stations close to San Diego, CA 92101”.

-The transition to what we now call – Local Search
+The Transition to Local Search

 Now, people increasingly expect to get results that are tailored to their specific time, place and need.
 Google has further adapted their search results to better understand the different scenarios of implicit and explicit user intent and generate more local results whenever relevant.